Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

 We wish to describe how automorphisms act on the double cosets that appear in the sequences $DC(g,e)$.
-Even in a free group, we shouldn't expect automorphisms to act in any sensible way a double coset space.
-That said, it will turns out that the constraints of the Bass diagram will lead to a sensible action on the double coset spaces we are interested in.
+Even in a free group, we shouldn't expect automorphisms to act in any sensible way on a double coset space.
+That said, it will turn out that the constraints of the Bass diagram will lead to a sensible action on the double coset spaces we are interested in.

 We will also develop an algorithmic theory to compute orbits of our double cosets.
-Our approach is to reduce the double coset orbit problems to something related to orbit problems of finitely generates subgroups of free groups (see Theorem \ref{thm:gersten}.)
-This next subsection establishes the dictionary bewtween double cosets and subgroups of free groups.
+Our approach is to reduce the double coset orbit problems to something related to orbit problems of finitely generated subgroups of free groups (see Theorem \ref{thm:gersten}.)
+This next subsection establishes the dictionary between double cosets and subgroups of free groups.